CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 Here's one way to think about the difference:

 Absolute paths are like street addresses: "Go to 123 Main St."
-Relative paths are more like: "Go four houses North from where you are."
+Relative paths are like directions: "Go four houses North from where you are."

 Let's make this a little more real with some examples.
 Open a terminal and make sure you're in your home directory, and then make the following series of directories.